 Our Chinese journey begins in Shanghai.
 Let me share some teasers of our upcoming China group tour:

 - We’ll get a bird’s eye view of downtown Shanghai and the Huang Pu River below, from the 100th floor observation deck of Shanghai World Financial Center (SWFC).
-Gulp — is this a hair-rising climb like the Hong Kong Skyscraper daredevils?
+Gulp — is this a hair-raising climb like the Hong Kong Skyscraper daredevils?

 - Another tour of the city will be while riding in a vintage sidecar motorcycle tour – hello, GoPro!